 This being a road trip, the type of things you want to bring should bring to mind that you’ll have the luxury of having a car to store things as you go.
 Space should be less of a concern and the need to be ultralight.
 Power is also a luxury you have as you go.

-Here’s a list of the things I brought on the trip and why they should be on your packing list.
+As part of this Ireland road trip travel guide, here’s a list of the things I brought on the trip and why they should be on your packing list.

 - Columbia Women’s Outdry Ex ECO Tech Jacket – Whether it’s this or another waterproof jacket, the key is to have a light and durable outer layer that will at least keep your upper body dry.